 The Business Gold Card offers a lot of rewards that should easily pay for the $295 annual fee, provided your business spends a lot.
 You'll get 4x Membership Rewards® points on the two select categories where your business spent the most each month– 4X points apply to the first $150,000 in combined purchases from these two categories each calendar year.
 You also pick up 25% points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year.

-As for the welcome bonus, with the Blue Business® Plus card, there isn't one.
-The Amex Gold Card, however, offers 35,000 bonus Membership Rewards® points to new cardholders who spend $5,000 during the first three months.
+As for the welcome bonus, with the Amex Business Gold Card, new cardholders can earn 70,000 bonus Membership Rewards® points after spending $10,000 during the first three months.

 These two credit cards are for business professionals, but that's really where the similarities end.

 The Capital One Spark Miles for Business rewards new cardholders with 50,000 bonus miles after you spend $4,500 in the first three months of account opening, compared to the 15,000 Membership Rewards® points new Blue Business® Plus cardholders can earn after spending $3,000 in the first three months.

 As for ongoing rewards, the Amex Blue Business® Plus card rewards 2X Membership Rewards® points on everyday business purchases up to $50,000 in purchases every year; after that, it's 1X point per dollar.
 The Capital One® Spark® Miles for Business allows you to earn unlimited 2X miles per dollar on every purchase, everywhere, no limits or category restrictions.
 Plus, earn 5X the miles on hotel and car rental bookings through Capital One Travel.

 The Blue Business® Plus credit card has no annual fee.
 The Capital One® Spark® Miles for Business has no annual fee for the first year – after that, there's a $95 annual fee.